user18130814200115-2/familytreemaker.sh/README.md

 After running compiling the above file using `familytreemaker.sh example.tree | dot -Tpng -o example.png`, you get the following image.
 ![example.png](example.png)
+DOT can output to many other formats as well, to see all of them check `man dot`

+## Further information
 This software is still a  work-in-progress, but it should be usable for simple family tree generation.
 Errors in generation can also be fixed by running `familytreemaker.sh example.tree > example.gv`